kavita-aditi14/bloom-filter/README.md

 In this implementation, we take the hash function and generate k hash values for the element by generating a hash with ith salt.
 This is deviating from the suggestion at http://codekata.com/kata/kata05-bloom-filters/ because we can guarantee fewer collisions by this technique.
 We have made a tradeoff of computing the hash value k times so that we have fewer collisions.

 The implementation assumes a default hash function of md5 but users can opt to use an alternative hash function.
-A cheaper hash function in terms of performancecan

 Code Coverage Report:
 * BloomFilter	100% (1/1)	77% (7/9)	76% (40/52)